AC/DC’s Malcolm Young Dies

 Malcolm was born in Glasgow, Scotland in 1953 and moved with his family to Australia 10 years later.
 Following the lead of his older brother George, who played with the Easybeats of "Friday on My Mind" fame, he formed AC/DC with Angus in 1973.
 After recording one single, "Can I Sit Next To You, Girl" backed with "Rockin' in the Parlour," they replaced lead singer Dave Evans with Bon Scott.

 Their debut, High Voltage, arrived in early 1975, with T.N.T. following later that year.
 The success of both records in Australia attracted the attention of Atlantic Records, who compiled the best cuts from the first two records as High Voltage.
 Powered by Malcolm's seemingly endless supply of riffs, Scott's nudge-and-wink lyrics and Angus' lead work, AC/DC began to make inroads with Let There Be Rock and Powerage, but it was 1979's Highway to Hell that gave them their status as one of the world's major hard rock bands.

 For the next 35 years, AC/DC remained one of the most consistent and dependable acts around.
 Every record from 1990's The Razor's Edge through 2014's Rock or Bust reached the Top 10, and their tours sold out stadiums worldwide.
-Although, as lead guitarist and frontmen, Angus, Young and Johnson received the bulk of the attention, Malcolm was considered to be the driving force.
+Angus and Johnson received the bulk of the attention as lead guitarist and frontman, Malcolm was considered to be the driving force.

 "He was the man that started the band," Johnson said in 2014.
 "He was the one that was behind AC/DC.
 He was our spiritual leader.
 He was our spitfire."